xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/object-model.md

 - The `offset_to_top` represents the offset of each base class in the inherited class, which can be used when casting a pointer of the inherited class to a base class.

 - The `Thunk` is a small piece of code that adjusts the calling convention of virtual functions.
-When calling a virtual function from a pointer to one of the base classes, the pointer points to `base_address + offset_to_top` and `Thunk` will adjust the pointer to `base_address`.
+When assigning a derived class to a pointer to the base class, the compiler will adjust the pointer to `base_address + offset_to_top` to support the non-static members of the base class.
+When calling a virtual function through the pointer, the `Thunk` will adjust the pointer to `base_address` to support the virtual functions of the derived class.

 ```cpp
 struct A {